 Change the generic names of Oreothlypis peregrina, O. celata, O. crissalis, O. luciae, O. ruficapilla, and O. virginiae to Leiothlypis; make the appropriate changes in generic names or abbreviations within the existing Notes; and place the accounts for these species under the heading and Notes for Leiothlypis.
-In the Notes under each species, change "Formerly (AOU 1983, 1998) placed in the genus Vermivora; see comments under Oreothlypis" to "Formerly placed in Vermivora (e.g., AOU 1983, 1998) or in Oreothlypis".
+In the Notes under each species, change "Formerly (AOU 1983, 1998) placed in the genus Vermivora; see comments under Oreothlypis" to "Formerly placed in Vermivora (e.g., AOU 1983, 1998) or in Oreothlypis (Chesser et al. 2009); see comments under Leiothlypis."